-Painful bladder syndrome or interstitial cystitis (IC), a chronic, life-long medical condition, creates urinary symptoms that are painful.
-The intensity of the pain varies across individuals; some individuals may feel less discomfort in the pelvic region, while others may experience chronic bladder pain or the urge to urinate suddenly or frequently.
+Painful bladder syndrome or interstitial cystitis (IC), a chronic, life-long medical condition, creates painful urinary symptoms.
+The pain intensity varies across individuals; some individuals may feel less discomfort in the pelvic region, while others may experience chronic bladder pain or the urge to urinate suddenly or frequently.

 Analysis of urine, urine culture test, and cystoscopy are used for diagnosing the syndrome.

-There is no common treatment that is applicable to all patients.
-Physicians provide treatment on a case-by-case basis depending on the symptoms exhibited by the patients.
+There is no common treatment that applies to all patients.
+Physicians provide treatment on a case-by-case basis, depending on the symptoms exhibited by the patients.

 Treatment may include any one or a combination of the following:

 Sometimes symptoms disappear after the treatment or with a simple change in eating habits or even without any specific reason.
-However, chances are that the symptoms will occur again after several days or even after many years.
+However, the chances are that the symptoms will occur again after several days or even after many years.
 The reason for relapse is not yet known.
-However, as time passes by, patients and physicians can find out a treatment plan that provides relief and helps the patient to cope with the syndrome.
+However, as time passes, patients and physicians can find a treatment plan that provides relief and helps the patient cope with the syndrome.

 For alleviating bladder wall irritations, bladder instillation is performed.
-Physicians insert a catheter (a small tube) into the bladder and inject liquid form of the medicine in small quantities.
+Physicians insert a catheter (a small tube) into the bladder and inject the medicine into small quantities.
 The liquid medicine, composed of dimethyl sulfoxide, is slowly administered and patients are advised to hold the medicine for 15 minutes in their bladder.
-This treatment can be performed on a weekly basis or every alternate week for about a month or two.
+This treatment can be performed weekly or every alternate week for about a month or two.
 Positive results can be experienced after the third or fourth sitting.